RobZombie9043/elementerial-es-de/README.md

 ## **Theme Customization Options**
 - Custom theme artwork can be provided for use in the theme.
-1. Create a folder named `theme-customizations`
+1. Create a folder named `theme-customizations` within the main elementerial-es-de theme folder
 2. To add custom artwork to:
     - the modern artwork set create a subfolder named artwork (modern) - `/ES-DE/themes/elementerial-es-de/theme-customizations/artwork (modern)/`
     - the classic artwork set create a subfolder named artwork (classic) - `/ES-DE/themes/elementerial-es-de/theme-customizations/artwork (classic)/`